 Whitewater rafting in Costa Rica is best on the Pacuare River.
 Five hours raging down class 3, 4, and 5 rapids while howler monkeys holler at you from the treetops and jaguars, ocelots and sloths peek at you passing through densely vegetated gorges.

-Book your trip with an experienced company who employs professional guides and has good customer feedback.
+Book your trip with an experienced company that employs professional guides and has excellent customer feedback.

 5. Coffee tour in the Central Valley